bitquery/graphql-docs/docs/Schema/bitcoin/blocks.md

 The `blocks` field allows us to retrieve details about the blocks from the Bitcoin network.

-Here is an exmaple that demonstrates how to retrieve blocks data:
+Here is an example that demonstrates how to retrieve blocks data:

 ```
 query MyQuery {